DiogoSa98/FluidSimJourney/src/moving-densities.md

 </script>

 ## TODO go look at the background in numerical integration of ODEs and explain how/why the forward euler integration method is unstable and the backwards isn't!!!

-## TODO figure out why the stable diffuse diffuses much much quicker than the previous method